austinbrodeur/501_ai_assignment/README.md

 * for MNIST data, this I used test image 8 (predicts a 6, but is actually a 5).
 * for notMNIST data, I used test image 1 (predicts a G, but is actually an A).

-Adding convolution layers improved accuracy tremendously
+I then added convolution layers to both models.
+Adding convolution layers improved accuracy in both models tremendously
 * for MNIST data, the test image prediction for image 8 is now correct (image 8 now correctly predicts 5).
 * for notMNIST data, the test image prediction for image 1 is actually now more wrong, however, the model is still much more accurate.